Tiberriver256/azure-devops-node-api/docs/api-reference/webapi-core/authentication-handlers.md

 ## Overview

 Authentication handlers are responsible for adding the appropriate authentication information to requests sent to Azure DevOps services.
-The Azure DevOps Node API provides several factory methods to create authentication handlers for different authentication methods.
+The Azure DevOps Node API client provides several factory methods to create authentication handlers for different authentication methods.

 ## Personal Access Token Handler